 - Astaxanthan 10mg daily with food (my number one secret weapon)

 - Methyl-folate 1000mcg (silences the MTHFR gene.
-This gene devastates your ability to maintain health and vitality)
+This gene devastates your ability to maintain health and vitality.
+You can read more about this gene in this article.)

 - Whole food multiple vitamin.